Advanced homology modeling

 2 From contact maps to pairwise high-res feature maps

-An accurate information of protein’s residue–residue contacts is sufficient to elucidate the fold of a protein (Olmea and Valencia 1997); however implementation of these maps in protein modeling is not trivial, as predicting that map is not always easy.
-The introduction of direct-coupling analysis (DCA), i.e., extract the residue coevolution from MSAs (Figure 9) improved contact maps and allowed their implementation for protein folding in several methods, like PSICOV (Jones et al. 2012) or Gremlin (Kamisetty, Ovchinnikov, and Baker 2013), among others.
-However, it should be noted for proteins without many sequence homologs, the predicted contacts were of low quality and insufficient for accurate contact-assisted protein modeling.
+Accurate information on residue-residue contacts is sufficient to determine a protein’s fold (Olmea and Valencia 1997).
+However, using these maps in protein modeling is challenging, as predicting these contacts is not straightforward.
+The advent of direct-coupling analysis (DCA), which extracts residue coevolution from multiple sequence alignments (MSAs) as shown in Figure 5, has improved contact map predictions.
+This has facilitated their use in protein folding with methods such as PSICOV (Jones et al. 2012) and Gremlin (Kamisetty, Ovchinnikov, and Baker 2013).
+Nevertheless, for proteins with few sequence homologs, the predicted contacts are often low in quality, making accurate contact-assisted protein modeling difficult.

 Implementation of several layers of information processed by neural network and deep learning methods

-Deep learning is a sub-field of machine learning which is based on artificial neural networks (NN).
-Neural networks were introduced actually in the late 40’s and 50’s, but they reappeared in the 2000’s thanks to the increase in computational capacities and, more recently, the use of GPUs.
-Briefly, a NN uses multiple interconnected layers to transform multiple inputs (MSAs, high-resolution contact-based maps…) into compound features that can be used to predict a complex output, like a 3D protein structure.
-As their name indicates, NNs attempt to simulate the behavior of the human brain that processes large amounts of data and can be trained to “learn” from that data.
-Deep learning is based on the use of multiple layer-NN to optimize and refine for accuracy.
+Deep learning is a sub-field of machine learning based on artificial neural networks (NNs).
+Neural networks were initially introduced in the late 1940s and 1950s but gained prominence again in the 2000s with the rise of computational capacities and the use of GPUs.
+Essentially, an NN uses multiple interconnected layers to transform various inputs, such as MSAs and high-resolution contact maps, into complex features that can then predict intricate outputs like a 3D protein structure.
+NNs aim to simulate the behavior of the human brain, processing large amounts of data and learning from it.
+Deep learning utilizes multiple-layer NNs to optimize and refine accuracy.

-The next level of complexity in contact maps is their application to distantly related proteins by comparing sets of DCA from different protein families, a method sometimes referred as joint evolutionary coupling analysis (Figure 10).
-This kind of analysis entails processing a huge amount of information, which increases the computational resources requirements.
-Thus, the use of trained neural networks and state-of-the-art deep-learning methods boosted the capacities of protein modeling.
+The next complexity level in contact maps involves applying them to distantly related proteins by comparing sets of DCA from different protein families, sometimes referred to as joint evolutionary coupling analysis (Figure 6).
+This method requires processing massive amounts of information, which increases computational demands.
+Hence, the use of trained neural networks and advanced deep-learning methods has significantly enhanced protein modeling capabilities.

-In this context, the introduction of supervised machine learning methods that predict contacts, outperforms DCA methods by the use of multilayer neural networks (Jones et al. 2015; Ma et al. 2015; Wang et al. 2017; Yang et al. 2020).
-These methods implemented the use of the so-called high resolution contact maps (Figure 11), which contains enriched information with not only contacts but also distances, and angles, represented in a heatmap-like probability scale.
+In this context, the introduction of supervised machine learning methods that predict contacts has outperformed DCA methods by employing multilayer neural networks (Jones et al. 2015; Ma et al. 2015; Wang et al. 2017; Yang et al. 2020).
+These methods incorporate high-resolution contact maps (Figure 7), containing enriched information that includes not only contacts but also distances and angles, represented in a heatmap-like probability scale.